kishore-FDI/FineTuning-AutoTrain/README.md

 # Fine-Tuning the Mistral 7B Sharded Model with AutoTrain and QLoRA

 Welcome to our project!
-We're working on fine-tuning the Mistral 7B sharded model using AutoTrain and QLoRA.
+We're working on fine-tuning the Mistral 7B sharded model with a custom dataset and the orca dataset using AutoTrain and QLoRA.
 This project aims to create a powerful AI model capable of generating high-quality responses in a conversational setting.

 ## Features